 - Social Media Engagement

-You can track this by exporting your ad performance data from LinkedIn Campaign Manager and transferring the necessary data into a unified reporting location.
+Keep track of this by exporting your ad performance data from LinkedIn Campaign Manager and moving it to one central place for reporting.

 Use the Insight Tag